K-shejuti/Current-mirror-comparison/README.md

 # Current-mirror-comparison

-This project will introduce a current mirror at different complexity levels. we will compare between a basic current mirror, cascode current mirror.
+This project will introduce a current mirror at different complexity levels. we will compare between a basic current mirror and cascode current mirror.

 ---------------------------------
 For this project we will use TSMC 180nm technolodgy